jotnguyen/Lafferty.co-v2/content/blog/How to develop healthy remote working habits.md

 So I got a tiny desk andput it in a corner of a room.
 Now that's my work desk.

-What also made a huge difference was getting a big monitor so I'm not staring at my tiny 13" laptop screen all day.
+What also made a huge difference was buying a big monitor so I'm not staring at my tiny 13" laptop screen all day.

 Now my work laptop stays on my desk.
 When I'm done working I close it and don't open it again until the next day.